-The information relating to the Issuer's largest single depositor and top 10 depositors set out in the section headed "Risk Factors - Risk Management - Liquidity Risk" has been extracted from the Issuer's 2016 Annual Report and is unaudited.
+The information relating to SBSA's largest single depositor and top 10 depositors set out in the section headed "Risk Factors - Risk Management - Funding Liquidity Risk" has been extracted from SBSA's 2017 Risk and Capital Management and is unaudited.

-The information relating to the credit loss ratio of the Issuer in relation to mortgage loans, instalment sale and finance leases and card products set out in the section headed "Business Description of The Standard Bank of South Africa Limited - Business of the Bank - Personal & Business Banking SA" has been extracted from the management accounts of the Issuer as at 31 December 2016 and is unaudited.
+The information relating to the credit loss ratio of SBSA in relation to mortgage loans, vehicle and asset finance and card products set out in the section headed "Description of The Standard Bank of South Africa Limited - Business of SBSA - Personal & Business Banking SA" has been extracted from the management accounts of SBSA as at 31 December 2017 and is unaudited.